 Digital switchover occurred at Bilsdale in Sept 2012.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.

 Bilsdale puts out 100kW of digital power which makes it the 13th most powerful transmitter, see the accompanying table.

 Note the huge increase in power at switchover.

 There is one interleaved spectrum channel allocated to Bilsdale, CH24, which may be used for local TV, one for York and one for Middlesborough.
-Also, the gap between CHs 31 and 37 may (or may not....) be used at some time in the future for more TV channels, but all of these are within the K group anyway.
+In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 31 and 37.
+All of these are within the K group.

 Because of wideband antennas poor response at the bottom of the band, anyone who really requires a “high gain” aerial on a K group transmitter, e.g. Bilsdale, should actually fit a K group !
 See Bilsdale transmitter`s graph

 (Not that many people actually need a high gain aerial anyway........)

 The table below includes the same information for Pontop Pike, Chatton, Fenham, Emley

 Moor, Wharfdale, Idle, Keighley, Sheffield, Belmont and Oliver`s Mount.
 All these